Tia Mowry and Tamera Mowry-Housley Mourn Their Grandmother's Death With Touching Tributes

 Instagram

-Tia Mowry and Tamera Mowry-Housley are broken-hearted over the loss of their beloved grandmother.
+Tia Mowry-Hardrict and Tamera Mowry-Housley are broken-hearted over the loss of their beloved grandmother.

 The star sisters revealed to fans over the weekend that their grandma, Clo, had died following a cancer battle.
 "Grandma Clo ...
 You are the strongest person I know.
 You are the matriarch of our family.
 Every good thing trickles down from you.
 You amaze me every day with your strength and unconditional love," Tamera wrote in a social media tribute to her late relative.
 "Your obedience and love towards our Heavenly Father is admirable.
 Love you so so so much. #cancersucks."